EttyKitty/llmcord/README.md

 llmcord transforms Discord into a collaborative LLM frontend.
 It works with practically any LLM, remote or locally hosted.

+### New things added in this fork are marked with ⭐

 ## Features

 ### Reply-based chat system: